-- Propagating plants for use in restoration and reintroduction projects
+- Propagates plants for use in restoration and reintroduction projects

-- Housing more than 16,000 individual plants and 160 native plant species - which is less than 50% of the species requiring protection
+- Houses more than 16,000 individual plants and 160 native plant species - which is less than 50% of the species requiring protection

-Thanks to the Hauʻoli Mau Loa Foundation, the Arboretum's Hawaiian Rare Plant Program can do more to rescue, recover and rehabilitate threatened plant species.
+By supporting the Micropropagation Lab Capital Improvement Project you will help the Arboretum's Hawaiian Rare Plant Program do more to rescue, recover and rehabilitate threatened plant species.

 Please contact Paul Oleniacz at (808) 956-3659 or Paul.Oleniacz@uhfoundation.org for information on how you can support the Lyon Arboretum and secure the protection of our precious natural heritage.